Bills unveil new wrinkle in opening against Jets

-ORCHARD PARK, N.Y.
-(AP) — The day Stefon Diggs has been waiting for since March has finally arrived.
+ORCHARD PARK — The day Stefon Diggs has been waiting for since March has finally arrived.
 It's time for the receiver to make his debut with the Buffalo Bills.

 “It’s time for a new beginning,” Diggs tweeted on March 16, a day before Buffalo a cquired the sixth-year player in a trade with Minnesota.
 Nothing has changed since.